nelaturuharsha/TurboPrune/README.md

 ### Repository structure:
 1. **harness.py**: contains the training harness for actually training the network, has the requisite setup for DDP.
 2. **harness_params.py**: Provides the parameters to be provided via config (fastargs), they are defined here.
-Please refer to the code, or [documentation]() for usage directions.
+Please refer to the code, or [documentation](https://github.com/GuillaumeLeclerc/fastargs) for usage directions.
 3. **harness_utils.py**: contains methods used for rewinding the weights, optimizer and other nice things we need to make this training work.
 4. **utils/conv_type**: has the layers definitions and the model pre-processing function to insert the mask parameters as a buffer into those layers.
 This is what you probably want to edit for adding support for > insert custom SOTA architecture here.
 5. **utils/dataset.py**: definiton for CIFAR10/CIFAR100, DDP or otherwise.
 6. **utils/schedulers.py**: learning rate schedulers, for when you need to use them.
-The default config has what works best.
+We provide a baseline config which could be improved ^^
 7. **utils/pruning_utils.py**: Pruning harness.

 - Pruning within the training harness itself is not very stable w.r.t DDP and probably not the right way (also the harness is supposed to just train the network anyway).